-Jim Wragg is a Senior Principal Hydrogeologist based in Delph with more than 20 years of experience focused on the detailed investigation, assessment and remediation of contaminated soil and groundwater, working primarily with site owners from the industrial sector.
-Jim has direct, recent experience in corrective action program design and implementation, including regulatory negotiation, which places him among the leading consultants in this field in the UK.
+Jim Wragg is a Senior Principal Hydrogeologist based in the United Kingdom with more than 20 years of experience focused on the detailed investigation, assessment and remediation of contaminated soil and groundwater, working primarily with site owners from the industrial sector.
+Jim has direct, recent experience in corrective action program design and implementation, including regulatory negotiation, which places him among the leading consultants in this field in the United Kingdom.

 As a consultant, Jim has managed and directed a broad spectrum of contaminated land projects.
 These have included a number of large-scale, complex chemical/manufacturing plant site remediation projects and several multi-site, post-acquisition environmental liability management efforts.
 These projects were marked by their cost-efficient, timely delivery incorporating emerging technologies and innovative applications of proven technologies as appropriate.
 For example, he served as project director for the pre-closure assessment of soil and groundwater contamination of four large-scale manufacturing facilities.
 The sites are proposed to be redeveloped as residential housing and will be sold with the benefit of outline planning permission.
 Risk-based remedial action plans with corresponding cost estimates were developed for each site.